Creating Maps

 AI Generation Limits

-- Pro users: 5,000 AI credits per month
+- Pro users: 5,000 credits per month

-- Anonymous users: 50 AI credits total (lifetime)
+- Anonymous users: 50 credits total (lifetime)

 Credits reset daily at midnight UTC for Free users, or monthly on billing date for Pro users.